PipHoward/data-sharing-soe/_episodes/external-lesson_1.md

   - How do we anonymize data?
 objectives:
   - Gain an understanding of how to anonymise data
-  - Create a checklist of anonymisation steps for quantitative data
+  - Create a checklist of anonymisation steps for quantitative and/or qualitative data
 keypoints:
   - Anonymised data are easier to share legally.
   - Remove direct identifiers